Traditional Forex is Complex, Slow and Expensive

 Does this process really belong in the 21st century?

 Traditional foreign exchange relies on corresponent banking.
-Banks hold nostro accounts with other banks, allowing a chain of exchanges to transfer from one currency to another. with more exotic currencies, that can be a long chain - with costs and delays at every stage.
+Banks hold nostro accounts with other banks, allowing a chain of exchanges to transfer from one currency to another.
+With more exotic currencies that can be a long chain - with costs and delays at every stage.
 But first you need to find a correspondent bank to deal through.
-The number of correspondents has fallen by nearly 20% since 2011 - a decline that followed on the heels of a reduction of around 50% in the first decade of this century.
+The number of correspondents has fallen by nearly a quarter since 2011 - a decline that followed on the heels of a reduction of around 50% in the first decade of this century.

 A prime mover in this decline has been bank de-risking - the banks' response to increasing non-compliance penalties has been to withdraw from areas they perceive as high-risk.
 In some cases, this can mean a payment is actually impossible through traditional channels.
 At best, it often means a more convoluted exchange chain, or the option of paying the high fees charged by most specialist transfer companies.